-Organizational Factors
+Organizational factors

-On the organizational side the following factors are mentioned, which seem to be independent from a specific policy domain, service or role, like the co-production of safety (Weaver, 2011), knowledge (Evans et al., 2012), health (Lindahl, et al, 2011b) or education (Díaz-Méndez & Gummesson, 2012).
+On the organizational side, the following factors are mentioned, which seem to be independent from a specific policy domain, service or role, like the co-production of safety (Weaver 2011), knowledge (Evans, Hills, and Orme 2012), health (Lindahl, Lidén, and Lindblad 2011) or education (Díaz-Méndez and Gummesson 2012).
 First, there is the compatibility of public organizations with respect to co-creation/co-production.
-This may refer to the presence or the absence of inviting organizational structures and procedures within the public organization (e.g. Andrews & Brewer, 2013; Bovaird & Loeffler, 2012; Meijer, 2012b) or the presence or absence of a decent infrastructure to communicate with citizens (e.g. Davidsen & Reventlow, 2011).
-Second, many authors mentioned that the attitude of public officials and politicians influence to what extent co-creation/co-production occurs (e.g. Davis & Ruddle, 2012; Gebauer et al., 2010; Leone et al., 2012).
-For instance, Ryan (2012) emphasized that a pre-condition was the prior acceptance of the right of the client to be a eligible partner in achieving public safety.
-Roberts et al. (2013) reports that many politicians, managers and professionals consider co-production as unreliable, given the unpredictable behaviour of citizens.
+This may refer to the presence or the absence of inviting organizational structures and procedures within the public organization (e.g. Andrews and Brewer 2013; Bovaird and Loeffler 2012; Meijer 2012b) or the presence or absence of a decent infrastructure to communicate with citizens (e.g. Davidsen and Reventlow 2011).
+Second, many authors mentioned that the attitude of public officials and politicians influence to what extent co-creation/co-production occurs (e.g. Davis and Ruddle 2012; Gebauer, Johnson, and Enquist 2010; Leone et al. 2012).
+For instance, Ryan (2012) emphasized that a precondition was the prior acceptance of the right of the client to be an eligible partner in achieving public safety.
+Roberts et al. (2013) report that many politicians, managers and professionals consider co-production as unreliable, given the unpredictable behaviour of citizens.
 Therefore, political and professional reluctance to lose status and control was considered as an explanation for the unwillingness to support co-creation/co-production.
-Third, looking beyond the attitude-aspect, authors have stressed the influence of a risk-averse, conservative administrative culture as an explanation why citizens were not considered to be a reliable resource providing partner (e.g. Baars, 2011; Talsma & Molenbroek, 2012).
-Hence, the lack of a tradition to consider citizens as associates, rather than service-receivers, implies that there is no 'institutional space' to invite citizens as equals (Maiello et al, 2013).
-Fourth, many authors mentioned the importance of having clear incentives for co-creation/coproduction.
-For instance, for public officials it is often unclear to what extent public services can be improved by incorporating citizens (e.g. Evans et al., 2012), how co-creation creates budgetary benefits (Abers, 1998), or even increases customer interest (Lam, 1996).
-Without clarity about these incentives, administrators do not see its usefulness (e.g. Fuglsang, 2008).
+Third, looking beyond the attitude aspect, authors have stressed the influence of a risk-averse, conservative administrative culture as an explanation why citizens were not considered to be a reliable resource providing partner (e.g. Baars 2011; Talsma and Molenbroek 2012).
+Hence, the lack of a tradition to consider citizens as associates, rather than service-receivers, implies that there is no 'institutional space' to invite citizens as equals (Maiello et al. 2013).
+Fourth, many authors mentioned the importance of having clear incentives for co-creation/co-production.
+For instance, for public officials, it is often unclear to what extent public services can be improved by incorporating citizens (e.g. Evans, Hills, and Orme 2012) or how co-creation creates budgetary benefits (Abers 1998) or even increases customer interest (Lam 1996).
+Without clarity about these incentives, administrators do not see its usefulness (e.g. Fuglsang 2008).

-Citizen Factors
+Citizen factors